bluehood/GPT-Implementation/README.md

 - Transformer blocks
 - Output projection layer

-The model is trained on a corpus of text (in this case, Alice in Wonderland) to predict the next token in a sequence.
+The model is trained on a corpus of text (in this case, Alice in Wonderland - avaliable at https://www.gutenberg.org/cache/epub/11/pg11.txt) to predict the next token in a sequence.

 ## Architecture Details